reduxjs/redux/docs/tutorials/essentials/part-8-rtk-query-advanced.md

 - An `initiate` thunk that triggers a request for this endpoint
 - A `select` function that creates [memoized selectors](../../usage/deriving-data-selectors.md) that can retrieve the cached result data + status entries for this endpoint

-If we wat to fetch the list of users outside of React, we can dispatch the `getUsers.initiate()` thunk in our index file:
+If we want to fetch the list of users outside of React, we can dispatch the `getUsers.initiate()` thunk in our index file:

 ```jsx title="index.js"
 // omit other imports